 i’m convinced myself that tummy pudge is beautiful. don’t listen to everybody else who tries to tell you otherwise ;)posted almost 5 years ago

 I’m not an expert on this but this is pretty common advice and it has worked for me in minimizing my pooch.
 I managed to lose the weight gained over Thanksgiving and Christmas dinners by going to the gym almost daily and watching what I eat.
 Basically I watch out for foods that are high in carbs, sodium, and sugar (some is ok), eat plenty of veggies, fruits (when I want a sweets fix), lots of water (my SIGG bottle is really cute so it somehow motivates me to refill it often).
-For smoothies, I avoid places that use ice cream.posted over 4 years ago
+For smoothies, I avoid places that use ice cream.posted almost 5 years ago

 stress make tummy pudge. no joke. so I guess you can cut out all stress in your life and maybe that’ll help that tummy go away… but yeah, who am I kidding?

 I’m naturally quite thin, but i hold ALL my weight in my stomach. it’s so annoying because i have stick limbs, no boobs, and my tummy pooch. so i understand how you feel! however, i have a really busy semester and am always too exhausted to even attempt to work out. but cutting down on sugar probably would help a lot, that’s what i’m going to try.
 And aerobic activities are actually better for getting rid of belly fat than doing sit-ups or crunches.
-Sit-ups just build muscles, they don’t get rid of fat the way aerobic exercise will.posted over 4 years ago
+Sit-ups just build muscles, they don’t get rid of fat the way aerobic exercise will.posted almost 5 years ago